reactific/RxMongo/README.md

 ```

-### Writing A BSONCodec
+### Writing A Codec

-A BSONCodec is a small object that can encode and decode values into and out of BSONValue.
+A Codec is a small object that can encode and decode values into and out of a ByteString.
 This allows all manner of
-Scala objects to be placed into a BSONObject or BSONArray with the conversions handled implicitly.
+Scala objects to be placed into a byte buffer with the conversions handled implicitly.

 *example TBD*